-Emtricitabine and tenofovir are antiviral drugs that work by preventing HIV (human immunodeficiency virus) cells from multiplying in the body.
+Emtricitabine and tenofovir are antiviral medicines that prevent human immunodeficiency virus (HIV) from multiplying in your body.

 Emtricitabine and tenofovir may also be used for purposes not listed in this medication guide.

-You should not take this medication if you are allergic to emtricitabine (Emtriva) or tenofovir (Viread).
-Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Trizivir, and Viread).
+You should not take this medicine if you are allergic to emtricitabine or tenofovir.
+Do not take if you also use other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (such as Atripla, Combivir, Complera, Descovy, Dutrebis, Emtriva, Epivir, Epzicom, Genvoya, Hepsera, Odefsey, Stribild, Triumeq, Trizivir, or Viread).

-Do not take emtricitabine and tenofovir to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, night sweats, swollen glands, diarrhea, body aches).
+Do not take Truvada to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, sore throat, night sweats, swollen glands, diarrhea, body aches).

 You should not breast-feed while you are using this medication to treat or prevent HIV.
 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Emtricitabine and tenofovir is not approved for anyone younger than 12 years old.
 The child receiving this medicine must weigh at least 37 pounds.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take this medicine with or without food.

 Use emtricitabine and tenofovir regularly to get the most benefit.
 Try not to miss any doses.
 Get your prescription refilled before you run out of medicine completely.